rrajchal/MSSE672_Component_Based_SW/TopCard/README.md

 ## How to Launch the Game
 - Build the project: `mvn clean install`.
 It generates TopCard-1.0-SNAPSHOT-jar-with-dependencies.jar
 - Start the server service: `./run-server.sh` (or manually with this command.
 Before launching, make sure that the classpath ($CP) includes all required dependencies and compiled classes.
-Then run: `java -cp "$CP" com.topcard.network.GameServer
+Then run: `java -cp "$CP" com.topcard.network.game.GameServer
   `)
 - Start the client service: `./run-client_playgame.sh` (Alternatively, run them manually: java -jar ./target/TopCard-1.0-SNAPSHOT-jar-with-dependencies.jar &`